20-Octaves/sparse-stream/doc/sparse-stream.md

 SENTINEL CONFIG CONFIG
   MOMENT
     TICK
-      FEATURES
+      FEATURE
-      FEATURES
+      FEATURE
     TICK
     TICK
-      FEATURES
+      FEATURE
   MOMENT
     TICK
-      FEATURES
+      FEATURE
-      FEATURES
+      FEATURE
 SENTINEL CONFIG CONFIG
   MOMENT
   MOMENT
     TICK
-      FEATURES
+      FEATURE
-      FEATURES
+      FEATURE
 END
 ```

-In practice, for a high-resolution generator, each TICK will correspond to a single audio sample, and dozens of FEATURES are typically emitted for each TICK, and thousands of TICKs appear in each MOMENT.
+In practice, for a high-resolution generator, each TICK will correspond to a single audio sample, and dozens of FEATURE are typically emitted for each TICK, and thousands of TICKs appear in each MOMENT.
-The generation of multiple FEATURES points for each TICK sample means that the resulting stream will be (much) larger than the audio input.
+The generation of multiple FEATURE points for each TICK sample means that the resulting stream will be (much) larger than the audio input.

 ## Concrete example